2sbsbsb/JMail/README.md

 String msgBody = "Test Message Body";

-// Include attachments if needed.
+// Include attachments if needed which should be the path of the file.

 String[] attachmentPaths =  null;